luxueyan/vite-transform-globby-import/README.md

  *
  */
 import imgs from 'globby!/@/assets/image/**/*.@(jpg|png)'
-// These will be replaced to:
+// These will be replaced with:
 /*
  * import imgs0 from '/@/assets/image/demo.jpg'
  * import imgs1 from '/@/assets/image/demo/demo.png'